What are the risk factors for multiple myeloma?

 Scientists have found few risk factors that may make a person more likely to get multiple myeloma.

-Race: Multiple myeloma is almost twice as common among black Americans as white Americans.
-The reason is not known.
+- Race: In the US, multiple myeloma is almost twice as common among African Americans than it is among whites.

-Radiation: People who were exposed to radiation from an atomic bomb blast had a higher risk of multiple myeloma.
-Lower levels of radiation may also increase the risk, but at most, this accounts for a very small number of cases.
+- Radiation: People who were exposed to radiation from an atomic bomb blast had a higher risk of multiple myeloma.

 While the exact cause of multiple myeloma is not known, scientists are learning how changes in DNA can cause plasma cells to become cancer.
 DNA is the substance that tells our cells how to behave.
 Cancer can be caused by changes (mutations) in the DNA that controls cell growth.